romanmurzac/DrivenPath/chapter_8/README.md

     return streaming_data
 ```

-Create a function that will produce data and willwill push the to the *Amazon SQS* queue that was created above.
+Create a function that will produce data and will push the to the *Amazon SQS* queue that was created above.
 ```
 def produce_data(time_limit=15) -> None:
     start_time = datetime.now()